josharnow/PanDerm/README.md

 ### Set Pretrained Path
    - Modify `MODEL_PATH` parameter in the finetune script, the path to the script folder is [classification/scripts](classification/script).
 You can find more scripts in this folder.

+### Key Parameters

+- `model`: Model size - "PanDerm_Large_FT" (original paper model) or "PanDerm_Base_FT" (smaller version)
+- `nb_classes`: Set this to the number of classes in your evaluation dataset.
+- `batch_size`: Adjust based on the memory size of your GPU.
+- `percent_data`: Controls the percentage of training data used.
+For example, 0.1 means evaluate models using 10% training data.
+Modify this if you want to conduct label efficiency generalization experiments.
+- `pretrained_checkpoint`: Path to the pretrain checkpoint - "panderm_ll_data6_checkpoint-499.pth" for "PanDerm_Large_LP" and "panderm_bb_data6_checkpoint-499.pth" for "PanDerm_Base_LP".

+### Hint

 ### Start Training

 You could fine-tune our model on your dataset.
-Here is a command line example:
+Here is a command-line example:

 ```bash
 MODEL_PATH=PATH_TO_YOUR_DOWNLOADED_PANDERM_PRETRAINED_WEIGHT